-Sustainable transport (or green transport) refers to any means of transport with low impact on the environment, and includes walking and cycling, car sharing, green vehicles and building or protecting urban transport systems that are fuel-efficient, space-saving and promote healthy lifestyles.
+Sustainable transport refers to any means of transport with a low impact on the environment, and includes walking and cycling, car sharing, greener vehicles and public transport systems that are fuel-efficient, space-saving and promote healthy lifestyles.

 It’s free, easy and takes little planning.
-Organising an appropriate route and checking the weather forecast are the most complicated decisions you need to make.
+Organising an appropriate route and checking the weather forecast help.

-- Get in shape - people who need to lose weight need to burn more calories than they eat.
-Walking will help burn up those calories.
+- Get in shape - to lose weight you need to burn more calories than they eat.
+Walking helps burn up those calories.
 A 60kg (about nine and a half stone) person walking at 3mph burns about 99 calories per half hour.
 Brisk walking at 4mph burns about 150 calories in the same time.
-Heavier people will burn more calories.

-This can be done by joining one of our Health Walks which run six days a week, from a variety of locations in Test Valley.
-Click here for more information.
+Walking improves our general health and wellbeing.
+If you want to start walking more regularly, you may be interested in joining one of our Health Walks which run from a variety of locations in Test Valley.

 Before you start, there are some basic things you need to do to ensure that you and your bike are ready for the road:

-- take your bike for a check-up at your local cycle shop
+- Make sure your bike is in good condition.
+You can take your bike for a check-up at your local cycle shop.

-- make sure your bike is suitable for your purposes - a town bike, for example, will be no good for off-road riding
+- Make sure your bike is suitable for your purposes - a town bike, for example, will not be as good for off-road riding.

 Salary Sacrifice Scheme